researchart/rose6icse/submissions/available/OpenVocabCodeNLM/INSTALL.md

 `prep` is `_enc_bpe_10000`, `_enc_bpe_5000`, `_enc_bpe_10000` to train bpe models; `_sub` to train a subtoken (heuristic model); ` ` (no suffix) to train a full-token (closed vocab model).

 `huge?` is `_huge` if training on the large training set, ` ` (empty suffix) if training on the small training set.

+## Results replication for n-gram models

+For the evaluation of n-gram modes, we used [the original implementation](https://github.com/SLP-team/SLP-Core) from Hellendoorn and Devanbu [41].
+We used v0.1 of their models, which is the version used in their reported experiments.